A provincial state of emergency remains in effect due to numerous wildfires.

 See the following information from Alberta Tax and Revenue Administration:

-Alberta’s fuel tax is applied to purchases of fuel, including gasoline, diesel, propane (for motive purposes), aviation fuel, locomotive fuel and renewable fuels.
+Alberta’s fuel tax applies to purchases of fuel, including gasoline, diesel, propane (for motive purposes), aviation fuel, locomotive fuel and renewable fuels.

 See current and historical fuel tax rates on different types of fuel.